-VO2max from Nonexercise Data
+VO2 max from Nonexercise Data

 Analysis of the test result is by comparing it with the athlete's previous results for this test.
-It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's VO2max.
+It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's VO2 max.

 This test is suitable for endurance athletes and players of endurance sports (e.g. football, rugby) but not for individuals where the test would be contraindicated.
-The test result will be most accurate for athletes aged 18 to 29, but older athletes can still use this test to monitor gains in fitness and obtain an estimate for their VO2max.
+The test result will be most accurate for athletes aged 18 to 29, but older athletes can still use this test to monitor gains in fitness and obtain an estimate for their VO2 max.

 Test reliability refers to the degree to which a test is consistent and stable in measuring what it is intended to measure.
 Reliability will depend upon how strict the test is conducted and the individual's level of motivation to perform the test.
-The following link provides a variety of factors that may influence the results and therefore the test reliability.
+The following link provides a variety of factors that may influence the results and therefore, the test reliability.

-The following Sports Coach pages should be read in conjunction with this page:
+The following Sports Coach pages provide additional information on this topic: